 Organizations using catering services will have access to the catering kitchen upon request.
 The catering kitchen includes holding hot boxes, refrigerator, dishwasher, two microwaves, and an ice machine.
 There is no additional heating equipment in this space.

 Organizations using the space are responsible for removing any leftover food, beverages, supplies and equipment at the end of their event.
 CZI will remove any bagged trash or recycling from the space.

 Frequently Asked Questions

 Am I responsible for setting up my event and cleaning up when it ends?

 Can I book multiple rooms for my meeting or event?

-Yes, members have access to book the Sequoia and Redwood meeting rooms as well as the main event space, pending availability.
+Yes.
+Members have access to book the Redwood and Sequoia meeting rooms as well as the main event space, pending availability.

 Is childcare available?